Success in Working Remotely

 Many professionals finish their undergraduate or master’s degree and conclude they can rely on that institutional knowledge alone to thrive in their careers.
 Yet those most likely to reach personal and professional goals are always growing and learning.

 This includes not only book (articles, podcast, lectures, TED Talks, etc.) learning, but also experiential learning that is available to you all the time.
-This means learning from setbacks by making changes, so you don’t repeat mistake in the future.
+This means learning from setbacks by making changes, so you don’t repeat mistakes in the future.
 It means continually taking a “beginner’s mind” perspective so that you remain curious and open to innovation and ideas.

 A huge part of this continual growth comes from knowing yourself so that you can continually recognize where you are in relation to where you want to be.
 Welcome both positive and critical feedback as information to help you better understand how you’re showing up.